 Farnham is a very small town located in the state of Virginia.
 With a population of 3,614 people and just one neighborhood, Farnham is the 156th largest community in Virginia.

-Farnham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Farnham isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Farnham are a mix of both white- and blue-collar jobs.
 Overall, Farnham is a town of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Farnham who work in healthcare suport services (14.09%), teaching (10.42%), and maintenance occupations (9.94%).

-A relatively large number of people in Farnham telecommute to their jobs.
-Overall, about 33.14% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 33.14% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Farnham’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Farnham’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Farnham has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Farnham has few renters and college students.
 But the biggest reason it is quieter in Farnham than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Farnham may be for you.